 When you finish this article, your Claude Code app will have:

-• A "Manage billing" link that takes the user to Credyt's branded billing portal.
-The portal handles top-ups, auto top-up settings, usage history, and customer self-service.
-Your logo on the portal, no frontend code from you.
+- A "Manage billing" link that opens Credyt's branded billing portal in a new tab.
+The portal handles credit packs (Stripe Checkout under the hood), auto top-up settings, usage history, and customer self-service.
+Credyt-hosted with your logo on top.

 Minimum theory: billing vs Stripe